codepath/android_guides/Building-your-own-Android-library.md

 #### Support for Amazon IAM Roles

 Currently Gradle's Amazon S3 integration only supports access keys and does not support [Identity Access Management (IAM)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) roles.
+There is an existing backlog as reported in this [ticket](https://discuss.gradle.org/t/sts-iam-role-credentials-for-s3-maven-repository/14010) but currently it is not officially supported.

-To take advantage of a client that does, you can output the repository to a local file and use the AWS command-line client to copy the snapshot dirs:
+To take advantage of a client that does, you can output the repository to a local file and use the AWS command-line S3 client to copy the snapshot dirs:

 ```gradle